 - Clinical supervision

-He has designed and helped open four other highly regarded programs in the field of adventure therapy focusing on substance abuse, mental health, and addiction treatment.
+He has designed and helped open six other highly regarded programs in the substance abuse field focusing on substance abuse, mental health, and addiction treatment.
 He has provided care in both private-practice settings and the public sector.
-He presents nationally at various conferences on cutting edge treatment for young adults.
+He presents nationally at various conferences on cutting-edge treatment for young adults and adolescents.
 The needs of the clients that he sees continually change, and so he believes our treatment team and program offerings must continually evolve.

-Jack believes in an integrative approach that deals with the underlying emotional issues that are simultaneously present with chemical dependency.
+Jack believes in an integrative approach that deals with the underlying emotional issues that are simultaneously present with substance use disorders.
 Consequently, he uses a holistic, strengths-based orientation that empowers patients to develop their inherent talents, skills, and resources.

-Additionally, as a Black Belt in American Kenpo, Jack instructs Red Oak Recovery® clients in self-defense, character development, and the underlying principles of self-respect, respect for others, and self-discipline.
+Additionally, as a Black Belt in American Kenpo, Jack instructs Red Oak Recovery® clients in self-defense, personal empowerment, character development, and the underlying principles of self-respect, respect for others, and self-discipline.

 Lynn Wadsworth, MS, LPC, LCAS, CTT-1